reekKiE/CompleteSuicideManual-En/English/chapter_4.md

     </tbody>
 </table>

-Although I have dismissed wristcutting as for a taste of suicide, rather than suicide for real, it can kill.
-This is one of the most peaceful ways to die if it works, but be prepared for likely failure.
+Although I have dismissed wristcutting as good for nothing except a mere taste of suicide, rather than suicide for real, it is possible to die from it.
+This is one of the most peaceful ways to die even if it works, and be prepared for failure, which is likely.

 <table>
     <thead>